MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/chromium-devtools-protocol.md

 ## File a Chromium DevTools Protocol bug

+The WebView2 team doesn't own the Chromium DevTools Protocol.

+> [!IMPORTANT]
-Because the WebView2 team does not own the Chromium DevTools Protocol, it is important to direct feedback and bugs to the Chromium Issues repo.
+> Direct feedback and bugs to the Chromium Issues repo.

 To file a Chromium DevTools Protocol bug or issue, complete the following actions.

 1. File a [bug report][ChromiumBugsChromiumIssuesEntryComponentsPlatformDevtoolsPlatform].
 1. Navigate to [WebView Feedback][GithubMicrosoftedgeWebview2feedback] and open a new issue.